jdoleary/Spellmasons/docs/CriticalPath.md

   - Make package for x64
     - `electron-forge package --arch=x64 --platform=darwin`

-- Cache Targeting to prevent desyncs on multiplayer

 - Make the bossmason a more obvious boss (change name to deathmason)

 ## Balance